 Jacob Weinrib is an Associate Professor at the Queen’s Faculty of Law.
 He graduated from the Combined JD/PhD Program in Law and Philosophy at the University of Toronto, where he studied as a Vanier Scholar and received the David Savan Dissertation Prize.
 Before joining Queen’s Law, he held a SSHRC Postdoctoral Fellowship at the New York University School of Law as a Global Hauser Research Fellow in the Center for Constitutional Transitions (2013-4) and as a Dworkin-Balzan Fellow in the Center for Law and Philosophy (2014-2015).
 Weinrib is the author of Dimensions of Dignity: The Theory and Practice of Modern Constitutional Law (Cambridge: Cambridge University Press, 2016).
-He is currently working on two major projects.
-The first, which is supported by a SSHRC Insight Development Grant, formulates a rights-based account of the theoretical foundations of administrative law.
-The second is a short book entitled Rights, Limits, and Proportionality: A Short Guide for the Perplexed (under contract with Cambridge University Press).
-Weinrib was the 2018-2019 recipient of the Corbett Award for Teaching Excellence.
+This book was the subject of a symposium in the journal Jurisprudence.
+He is currently completing a short book entitled, Constitutional Rights Theory: The Impasse and the Way Out (Cambridge).

 Research